 Which activities do not correspond to any of your goals?
 Why are you doing it?

-Write down four names for buckets (evangelism, community, etc.) and make a list of activities that fit in each bucket (write them underneath)
+Draw four buckets and write one value of your youth ministry on each (evangelism, community, etc.) and make a list of activities that fit in each bucket (write them underneath)